• Products

 Later in the day, the stock climbs to INR 420, prompting you to close the position by selling the 100 shares at this price.
 This action yields a profit of INR 1,000 (100 shares x INR 10 gain per share).

 This strategy is straightforward, with the buy signal triggered when the stock price equals both its open and low values.
 Conversely, the sell signal activates when the open and high values of the stock are identical.
 This approach is not limited to individual stocks and can also be applied to trading indices.
 It aids in selecting the appropriate sectors for investment or withdrawal based on precise market timing.
-Consequently, this strategy proves valuable in optimizing the trading portfolio for maximum profitability.
+Consequently, this strategy proves valuable in optimising the trading portfolio for maximum profitability.

 Here are some features of open high open low strategy: